mergho28/-Building-a-Neural-Network-from-Scratch-to-Analyze-Tumor-Malignancy-/README.md

 # -Building-a-Neural-Network-from-Scratch-to-Analyze-Tumor-Malignancy-

 This project implements a neural network from scratch to predict tumor malignancy using the Wisconsin Breast Cancer dataset.
 This dataset rated tumors on their malignancy due to individual scores ranging from 1-10 that were given to different features of the tumors' microenvironment.
 These 9 features ranged from cell size and shape to characteristics such as cell adhesion.
 It demonstrates key machine learning concepts such as forward propagation, backpropagation, loss computation, and gradient descent while providing a foundation for developing more advanced models.
+This Neural Network produced 98.5% accuracy on the training dataset (500 tumors) and 99.4% on the validation set (138 tumors)

 ---